 Reach vs Impressions: How the Metrics Work on Facebook

-Every social network you are operating on, you will find various kinds of metrics to measure.
+Similar to Google Analytics, every social network you are operating on, you will find various kinds of metrics to measure.
 But when you’re using social media for marketing purposes, Facebook is a different beast altogether.

-While most social networking platforms don’t go into too much detail or specifics when it comes reach vs impressions, Facebook does.
+While most social networking platforms don’t go into too much detail or specifics when it comes to reach vs impressions, Facebook does.
 Since it is the biggest and the most popular social network out there, it gives you access to detailed metrics that can help you make your social media marketing campaign successful.

 When it comes to improving and growing your campaign, it’s extremely important to know what’s working and what’s not.
 Fortunately, Facebook understands this well enough.
 Which is why it breaks down both the metrics (Reach and Impressions) not only by post type but also by other categories.